AdobeDocs/experience-manager-core-components.en/help/using/overview.md

 >[!NOTE]
 >
->Each release of the Core Components is generally followed by a release of the AEM Project Archtype so that the latest archetpye uses the latest version of the core components.
+>Each release of the Core Components is generally followed by a release of the AEM Project Archetype so that the latest archetpye uses the latest version of the core components.
 >
 >However a new version of the archetype may not directly follow a new version of the Core Components, so you may wish to update the dependency on the Core Components to the latest version.